landobyte/glo/README.md

 which will automatically create a release version of the latest state of the dev branch and mark it with the next version number.
 This release commit is merged into master, which is the 'release branch'.

 ### Many more features
 Glo has many feature to ease the process of keeping your repo neat and synced so that you can get on with your work.
-One  powerfull features of glo is `glo view` which shows you the repo branch structure in an intuitive way.
+One  powerful features of glo is `glo view` which shows you the repo branch structure in an intuitive way.
 It is much like `git log --graph` but it handles master and dev as special, thus displaying more natural representation of the repo.

 ```shell
    $           dev Dev commit: Quick work           2014-02-22 FJ   6e3fbc7